 Nipple Piercings, Females: Female nipple piercings take longer to heal than males.
 Healing times vary between three to six months.

 Nipple Piercings, Males: Healing time for male nipple piercings is between two to four months.

 After Piercing Care

 You may not be able to speed up the healing process, but there are ways to ensure you don't slow it down.
 Be sure to keep your piercings clean and use jewelry made from safe metals while they're healing.
 Ask your piercing pro for their aftercare recommendations and be sure to follow them!

 Do not clean your piercing with hydrogen peroxide or rubbing alcohol.
 Both can cause irritation and prolong the healing process.

 If your piercing becomes infected or scar tissue starts to form, your healing time will be delayed.
-If you notice any redness, itching or irritation beyond what is expected, see a physician right away because your piercing might be infected.
+If you notice any redness, itching or irritation beyond what is expected, see a physician right away as your piercing might be infected.